Diodes, Transformers and Regulators... oh my!

 Connect a 7V "wall wart" transformer (these should be in one of the cabinets - please replace them when you are done) with a 5.5x2.5 mm jack (next to the diode bridge) and measure VAC and Vbatt (place a ground from the oscilloscope on "Gnd" and the test leads on JVAC and JVBATT).
 You should be able to explain them.
 Note that at this point the LED is flashing at 120 Hz, though you can't see it.
 Also note that if you disconnect the power supply, the light goes out immediately.

 15) Connect C1 (100 μF - note polarity unless marked "BP" or "NP").
 Record VBATT.
 In particular, measure the "droop" from the top of the waveform to the bottom.
-Note that if you disconnect the power supply, the LED no longer goes out immediately.
+Note that if you disconnect the power supply, the LED no longer goes out immediately (this explains the same behavior you may have noticed in electronics that you own).

 16) Connect U1 - MCP1702500.
 This is a 5 volt "voltage regulator" it performs the same function as R1 and the zener diode in the circuit you built earlier (but is more efficient and more accurate).
 Measure VBATT and VDD.
 VBATT will have ripples, VDD should not (or they should at least be significantly smaller).
 The ripples in VBATT should be bigger here than in the previous step - why?